-Eating and making tacos are a joy and a challenge.
-Tacos can be messy to eat and hard to put on a plate without all of the fillings spilling out—that’s why taco holders are a stylish and functional alternative to your plain old flat platter.
+Eating and making tacos can be both a joy and a challenge.
+Tacos are sometimes messy to eat and hard to put on a plate without all of the fillings spilling out—that’s why taco holders are a stylish and functional alternative to your plain old flat platter.
 They hold your tacos upright to make sure that your beautiful creations won’t tip over, keeping your tacos’ insides contained.

 Prepara Multiple Taco Holder

 Fun decorative design in multiple colors

 The fun and festive design of Prepara taco holders makes every day a taco party.
 The sturdy melamine construction comes in three different reversible colors: red, blue, and yellow.
 The solid-colored side holds up to three tacos, while the beautifully printed side holds up to two.
 The designs mimic traditional Mexican ceramics but without the breakability of real ceramics.

 Because of their curvy design, they can hold both hard and soft tacos, but people have complained that the melamine is really slippery.
 The manufacturer says they are dishwasher safe but recommends handwashing.
 They also stack for easy storage.